pbiggar/phc/doc/manual/representingphp.rst

    $g->greet("TACS");

-Using the |phc| abstract syntax, this looks like the tree shown in figure <xref linkend="abstracttree">.
+Using the |phc| abstract syntax, this looks like the tree shown in figure :ref:`abstracttree`.

 .. figure:: img/abstract-tree.jpg

    Function call in the AST

-However, in the official PHP grammar, the tree would look like the tree shown in figure <xref linkend="concretetree">.
+However, in the official PHP grammar, the tree would look like the tree shown in figure :ref:`concretetree`.

 .. figure:: img/concrete-tree.jpg